boonlogic/expert-python-sdk/docs/Functions/get_instance.md

 #### Start an instance at the given ID
 ##### input
->_Input an integer as the desired ID for the instance_
+>_instanceID = Input an integer as the desired ID for the instance_

 ##### output
 >_If the input ID is available, the `True` along with the ID is returned_